Yield management: Hotels and multi-family residences

 Hotels use this system in largely the same way, to calculate the rates.
 Yield management is one of the most common pricing strategies used in the hotel industry to increase reservations and boost revenue.

 In the multi-family residential industry, revenue management software started to be used around 2001, with Archstone-Smith helping to develop the LRO (Lease Rent Options) Revenue Management System from Rainmaker.
 Another early system was the YieldStar Asset Optimization System from RealPage.
 By 2024 the systems had been developed into cloud-based platforms known as a Revenue Management Systems (RMS).
 These systems are widely used by hotels to help optimize their revenue, as they automate the booking system, dynamically pricing rooms based on real-time activity, thus increasing revenue and occupancy as well as providing improved forecasting.
 Some RMS software is bundled as a standalone system, but sometimes it comes as part of a larger Property Management System (PMS).
+Many points in hotel yield management also apply to instances such as pet boarding.